kukua/kukua-dashboard/README.md

 # Dashboard
-> Graphical interface for sensor data from ConCaVa (via InfluxDB).
+> Graphical interface for sensor data from ConCaVa.

 ## Requirements